GT-McDowell-Lab/PyCAC/docs/chapter5/convert.md

 ### Description

-Convert the lattice orientation [i,j,k] to the orientation with respect to the simulation cell.
+This command converts the lattice orientation [`i`,`j`,`k`] of each grain to the orientation with respect to the simulation cell.
+Results of this conversion will be shown on the screen as

+	Converted box direction of # grain is i' j' k'

+where `#` is the grain ID.

+For example, if the lattice orientation of the second grain along the _x_ axis is [211], this command will convert [211] into [100] and output

+ 	Converted box direction of 2 grain is 1.0000 0.0000 0.0000

 ### Related commands